Does Homeowners Insurance Cover Earthquakes?

 We also looked at highly rated insurers by rating company sites such as JD Power and AM Best.

-If AM Best claimed that an insurer had a high financial strength, we took note of that.
-If JD Power stated that a company had good claims satisfaction, we also took note of that.
+If AM Best claimed that an insurer had a high financial strength, we noted that.
+If JD Power stated that a company had good claims satisfaction, we also noted that.

 Technology